 Most of us know what gas is and how it’s used.
 But there are less people who know about the properties of gas and it’s shelf life.
-People may assume that because it lasted thousands of years in the ground it should be able to last just as long above ground.
+It lasted thousands of years in the ground so it should be able to last just as long above ground, right?

 The gasoline we see and use is much different than the gas that’s under ground because what we use is refined.
 Believe it or not, gas does have a shelf life.
 You may be planning to store your motorcycle for a while, or you just don’t ride it enough to use a full tank of gas all that often and wonder if that gas inside will eventually expire.

 So, how long does it take for gas to go bad in a motorcycle?
 Unstabilized gas in a motorcycle can start going bad in about 30 days, especially when it is not being used.
+Stabilized gas can start going bad in about 6 months.
 The exposure to oxygen eventually changes the chemistry of gas which can lead to gum and varnish deposits.
 Gas should not be used if it has been sitting for longer than 6 months.
-Stabilized gas should not be used after 6-12 months.

 Why Motorcycle Gas Goes Bad